| "Power and the law are not

 Philip Dormer Stanhope, Fourth Earl of Chesterfield, 1779.

-This website will cease to exist in February 2017.
+otherwise, this website will cease to exist in February 2018.

 Why the Citizens of the Several States Are Not Generally Liable for the Federal Income Tax